How to Use Microsites

 4) Generate (one-off or at scale)

--Single: paste Company + LinkedIn URL -> click Generate. -Bulk: upload CSV -> click Generate at scale.
+Single: paste Company + LinkedIn URL → click Generate.

-We enrich from public sources and your inputs, then tailor the page (problem -> impact -> proof -> CTA).
+We enrich from public sources and your inputs, then tailor the page (problem → impact → proof → CTA).

-QA tip (1 minute): open the page, read the headline, skim the bullets, click the CTA.
+Open the page, read the headline, skim the bullets, click the CTA.
 If anything feels off, hit Regenerate or quick-edit copy blocks.

 5) Send it (keep outreach short and 1:1)

-Email/LI opener (example):
+Email/LI opener example:

 "<First>, made you a 1-page walkthrough on how {{YourBrand}} could help {{Company}} cut {{Pain}} in {{Timeframe}}.
-60-second skim, one button to book if it is useful: {{MicrositeURL}}."
+60-second skim, one button to book if it's useful: {{MicrositeURL}}."

--One link, one CTA (book time or request a live walkthrough). -Reference their outcome, not your feature list. -Avoid attachments; the microsite holds everything.
+One link, one CTA (book time or request a live walkthrough).

 6) Follow up based on engagement (work the signal)